-The instrument features a protective outer housing, which is designed to protect you from exposure to LED light, hot surfaces, and moving parts.
+The instrument features a protective outer housing, which is designed to protect you from exposure to LED light, hot surfaces, moving parts, or high voltage.

 WARNING!
 Do not manually open the top door, open the protective housing, or attempt to gain access to the interior of the instrument.
 These actions can damage the instrument components and result in hazardous exposure to LED light, hot surfaces, moving parts, or high voltage.